-the four Cs
+Diamond basics: the four ‘C’s

-Looks are pretty much everything
+In this case, looks are pretty much everything

-What really matters is how the diamond looks to you.
-Sometimes stones that don’t read so well can look great ‘in the flesh’.
-Conversely, stones that read well just don’t live up to expectation.
+Sometimes diamonds that don’t read so well can look great ‘in the flesh’.
+Conversely, diamonds that read well sometimes don’t live up to expectation.

 Sure, get to know what you’re paying for, but let your eye be the final judge.

 With that in mind, let’s get into it!

 When it comes to diamonds, and coloured gemstones too , it’s the choice of cut that will enhance the value the most.

 Most diamonds are cut with a view to retaining as much weight as possible from the original stone and minimising the visible flaws.

 The cut also works to show off the stone’s brilliance to the best effect.
 There can be a big difference both in appearance and cost between an ‘excellent’ cut and an average one.